appwrite/sdk-for-php/docs/teams.md

 GET https://appwrite.io/v1/teams/{teamId}
 ```

-** Get team by its unique ID.
+** Get a team by its unique ID.
 All team members have read access for this resource. **

 ### Parameters